mcclatchy-southeast/hoa-foreclosures/README.md

 # How we did the analysis
 A public records request to the N.C.
 Administrative Office of the Courts provided a database of all civil cases filed in North Carolina courts from January, 2018 to June 30, 2023.
 This includes all civil district, magistrate, superior, estate and special proceeding filings.

 Key elements of the data include the county of court, party names, party role (plaintiff or defendant), issue type (such as claim of lien and foreclosure) and filing date.
-In some cases, the order result and order amount is listed.
+In some cases, the order result and order amount was listed.

 There is no clear indicator in the data that a party name is an HOA.
 Therefore, we used the name field to extract cases where the party name matched any of the following terms: <br>
                   'HOA ', ' HOA', 'HOMEOWNERS ASSOC', 'HOMEOWNERS ASSN', 'HOME OWNERS ASSN', 'HOME OWNERS ASSOC', 'PROPERTY OWNERS ASSN', 'PROPERTY OWNERS ASSOC',